Mexico is most definitely the land of beer, tequila, and mezcal. But, in the coastal state of Baja California, it’s all about vino.

 History of Wine In Mexico

-If you’re still wrapping your head around the idea of (good!) wine in Mexico, know that it is by no means a new concept.
+If you’re still wrapping your head around the idea of (good!) wine in Mexico, know that it is not new.
 Valle de Guadalupe’s winemaking history dates to the 1500s when Spanish conquistadors planted the Baja California region’s first vines.
 Back then, wine was produced for religious ceremonies and to ship back to Spain.
+By the late 1500s, Spain halted wine production in Mexico to protect its domestic production efforts.
+But missionaries in Baja California continued to make wine on a smaller scale.

-In the early 1800s Dominican priests planted Valle de Guadalupe’s first vines at the Misión de Nuestra Señora de Guadalupe del Norte, or what we know today as Guadalupe Valley.
+In the early 1800s, Dominican priests planted Valle de Guadalupe’s first vines at the Misión de Nuestra Señora de Guadalupe del Norte, or what we know today as Guadalupe Valley.

-That continued until the War of Reform during the mid-1800s when Catholic landholdings were transferred to the state.
+That continued until the War of Reform during the mid-1800s, when Catholic landholdings were transferred to the state.
 The state sold these lands to private groups, most notably to a group of peace-seeking Russian emigres.
 Called Molokans, they fled a potential Czarist draft during the early 1900s and sought refuge in Mexico.

-So, while wine was grown in the region, commercial wine production in Valle de Guadalupe didn’t get going till the 1980s when notable winemakers from Europe noticed the region’s winemaking potential.
+So, while wine was grown in the region, commercial wine production in Valle de Guadalupe didn’t get going until the 1980s when notable European winemakers noticed the region’s winemaking potential.
+Nowadays, this up-and-coming wine region is home to over 100 wineries of all sizes making wine from all varieties of grapes and styles, from traditional to natural wines.

 And, some of the first wineries like Casa Madero—which initially made wine to ship back to Spain—and Bodegas de Santo Tomas (founded in 1888, the region’s first commercial winery) still make wine today.

-There are no appellation rules in the area and, while some take that to mean there is not enough standardization across the region, we find it allows quality winemakers to experiment.
+What makes Baja wine country so interesting is the freedom and creativity winemakers have to experiment.
+There are no appellation rules in the area, and while some take that to mean there is not enough standardization across the region, we find it allows quality winemakers to experiment.

-But that doesn’t stop winemakers from fermenting and blending other varieties like Nebbiolo and Tempranillo and making wine from some of the first grapes to be introduced to the region, like the historic MisÃon grape.
+Currently, winemakers in the area list Malbec, Grenache, Syrah, and Tempranillo as examples of grapes with the most significant potential.
+And we think Chenin Blanc also makes a strong case for white wine in Baja.
+But that doesn’t stop winemakers from fermenting and blending other varieties like Nebbiolo and Tempranillo and making wine from some of the first grapes to be introduced to the region, like the historic Misíon grape.

 While they don’t have an official organic designation, many Baja region wineries utilize organic farming practices and minimal intervention as part of the winemaking process.